 Skin to skin contact between you and your baby as soon as possible after birth is a lovely way to welcome your baby.
 It helps to keep them warm and calm them after they have been born.
 It also tends to tempt them into breastfeeding.
 Continuing to have skin to skin contact in the days and weeks after birth is a really good way to reassure and comfort your baby.

 Keeping baby close at night is also very important.
 It can be very helpful to breastfeed your baby in bed; however, it is safer to put them down to sleep in a cot near to the bed after the feed has finished.
 Your discharge pack will contain more information about ‘Reducing the Risk of Sudden Infant Death’ and ‘Caring for Your Baby at Night’.
-You can read more about reducing the risk of SIDS on NHS Choices.
+You can read more about reducing the risk of SIDS on the NHS website.

 Feeding your baby